BurdetteLamar/RubyTest/examples/github/api/tester_tour/md_files/DeleteLabelsName.md

 Notes:

-- Section `GithubClient` shows the endpoint access.
+- Section `ApiClient` shows the endpoint access.
 - In section `Evaluation`:
   - Section `Response empty` verifies that the response was empty.
   - Section `Label deleted` verifies that the label no longer exists.